-The Penguin Parade & Brigadier Sir Nils Olav
+The Penguin Parade & Major General Sir Nils Olav

 The daily penguin parade at Edinburgh Zoo is a highlight of the day for many visitors, but the tradition actually started by accident in the late 1950’s when a keeper inadvertently left the gate to the penguin enclosure open.
 The penguins then followed him around the zoo – visitors were so enthralled that it was decided to make it a regular event!

-The Zoo’s most famous penguin is Brigadier Sir Nils Olav, who holds the title of the world's only knighted penguin, after he curried favour with a visiting lieutenant.
+The Zoo’s most famous penguin is Major General Sir Nils Olav, who holds the title of the world’s only knighted penguin, after he curried favour with a visiting lieutenant.
 Nils Egelien who adopted him, named him after himself and the Norwegian king.
-He quickly rose through the ranks, becoming Brigadier in 2016.
+He quickly rose through the ranks, becoming Brigadier in 2016 and then Major General in 2023.
 So far there have been 3 Nils Olavs – his name and rank being hereditary.

 The penguin parade is postponed until further notice.
 Check Edinburgh Zoo’s website for updates.